banks1990/modular-music-visualizer/README.md

 #### High priority / now

-I might attempt to rewrite this project in the future as things currently are becoming a bit convolutet, though not spaghetti code yet.
+I might attempt to rewrite this project in the future as things currently are becoming a bit convoluted, though not spaghetti code yet.

-- [ ] Implement MIDI visualization (that'd be fun)
+- [x] Implement MIDI visualization (that'd be fun)

 - [x] *CAN BE EXPANDED* (30%) Progression bar (square, circle, pie graph?)